 The more effort it takes to push water through your system, the more energy you will have to use.
 When this additional energy is factored in across the whole year, it can lead to significant annual expense.

 Don’t let this happen on your property.
 Make sure you keep your sprinkler system clean and running effectively.
+Contact San Diego Pipelining to speak with the plumbing experts today.

 A chance to inspect the system